 IAASA sets the auditing standards in Ireland.
 Statutory auditors must apply these standards when performing audits of financial statements.

-This document contains factsheets providing a summary of IAASA's standard setting process, an overview of key stakeholders, and links to further information.
+This document contains factsheets providing a summary of IAASA's standard setting process, an overview of key stakeholders as well as links to further information.

 We hope that you find them informative.

 Factsheets